turingschool/trvrsl/docs/Speakers.md

 # Speakers

-Our speaker lineup reflects the diversity in identity our industry is working toward and a broad graph of background, specialization, and expertise.
+Our speaker lineup reflects a broad graph of background, specialization, and expertise.

 ## Katrina Owen
 ![Katrina Owen](/speakers/katrina-owen.jpg)